hdShang/arxiv-daily/docs/cs-CV/2025-10-15/papers/251013660v2-omnigaze-reward-inspired-generalizable-gaze-estimation-in-the-wild.md

 ---
 layout: default
-title: OmniGaze: Reward-inspired Generalizable Gaze Estimation In The Wild
+title: "OmniGaze: Reward-inspired Generalizable Gaze Estimation In The Wild"
 ---

 # OmniGaze: Reward-inspired Generalizable Gaze Estimation In The Wild